Date: Wed, 1 Jul 98 17:05:57 CDT

 ** Written 4:22 PM Jun 30, 1998 by labornews@labornet.org in cdp:labr.global **

-Australia's reputation sullied by recent union-busting measures
+standards has been sullied by the country's recent union-busting

 The situation climaxed with crude union-busting attempts on Australia's dock workers, where the government helped employers to hire and train soldiers to carry out stevedoring at the docks, and then sought to sack the entire workforce by entering the workplace late at night with security guards and dogs.